junxit/us-congress-bills-111/metadata.md

 - 2009-07-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-08 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 417 - 3 (Roll no. 482). (text: CR 7/7/2009 H7713-7714)
 - 2009-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 417 - 3 (Roll no. 482).(text: CR 7/7/2009 H7713-7714)
+- 2009-07-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.